 How do I pay for the holiday, and is there a surcharge for credit cards?

 We ask you to pay a 10% deposit upon booking your holiday with the balance being due 60 days prior to departure.
 There is no surcharge for paying by credit card.
 There is no charge for debit cards.
 We accept most major credit cards including American Express.

 Are there any mandatory or recommended vaccines for Thailand visitors?

-What innoculations do I need?
-For most of Southeast Asia, there are no compulsory inoculations – however, Hep A , Polio, Typhoid and Tetanus are recommended.
-If you are considering anti-malarials we recommend you consult a health professional, but whatever you do or don’t do about anti-malarials, we recommend a 50% DEET based insect repellent.
-A useful resource for information on travel health is http://www.fitfortravel.nhs.uk/
+What inoculations do I need?
+For most of Southeast Asia, there are no compulsory inoculations – however, Hep A, Polio, Typhoid and Tetanus are recommended.
+If you are considering antimalarials we recommend you consult a health professional, but whatever you do or don’t do about antimalarials, we recommend a 50% DEET based insect repellent.
+A useful resource is this travel health link.

 If we book flights through you, which airlines do you use?

 We are happy to book your flights from the UK to Cambodia.
 There are no direct flights but we can offer a wide range of options, from regional airports as well as London using most major airlines – most often Thai, Emirates and Qatar.
 Prices on the website are a guideline and we find the best prices and routes for you.
 Upgrades to Premium Economy or Business class are available.

 Do you recommend your tours for people travelling on their own?